skoona/SknServices/README.md

 ##ContentProfile (i.e. The preferred Approach )
 ---

+Preferred in reference to getting the job done.
+We could implement both the xml and the db strategies.
+XML version for program assets, DB for business information and processes.
+But I need to be clear we can use either strategy.

 ![ContentProfile](app/assets/images/SknService-CoreComponents.jpg "ContentProfile")

 An alternate approach would be to use a specifically implemented ContentProfile.
 Capable of encoding